-There’s a catch right?
+There’s a catch, right?

 You have to move to Spain?
 Not exactly a hardship.
 But in seriousness, not really.
-Of course there are criteria you need to meet to be accepted.
+Of course, there are criteria you need to meet to be accepted.
 These can vary for each country, but you will always need to have a university degree or have completed at least half of your studies.
 Some countries have age limits, and although all of them require a basic level of Spanish, not all of them confirm what that really means.
 Essentially, it’s at your risk to go with hardly any Spanish.
 But it is possible.
 I know because I did it, and when I say hardly any I mean none…

 You don’t get to choose the exact place where you want to live, so you need to be a little flexible.
 You do get to rank your preferred regions and what size place you would like, so you can have a fair idea.
 If you get placed in a teeny town, don’t worry.
 You can often carpool or commute from a bigger place nearby, or embrace the pueblo life.
 Some people say being placed in a small town is the best thing that ever happened to them in the program!

-Now if you google the Auxiliar program you will find some negatives about it, because they’re no secret.
+Now if you google the Auxiliar program you will find some negatives about it because they’re no secret.
 Some of the regions aren’t rolling in money, and the government can take awhile to release the funds to pay the Auxiliars.
 This means if you’re placed in a small school in Andalucia you may not be paid for the first few months.
 Don’t let it put you off, just be prepared!

 WHY should I apply?

 I mentioned living in Spain right?
 And siestas?
-And only working 12 hours a week for €700?
+And only working 12 hours a week for €700 a month?
 And getting paid just to speak the language you’ve been speaking since birth?
-Maybe I need to mention tapas, and cheap wine and sunshine and beautiful scenery.
-Are you applying yet?
+Maybe I need to mention tapas, and cheap wine and the sunshine and beautiful scenery… Are you applying yet?

 Spain is an amazing country in itself.
 There’s so much to see here, and the relaxed attitude is so different from anywhere else I’ve lived.
-I think Spanish food is highly underrated, and any place where wine and beer is cheaper than soda is winning already.
+I think Spanish food is highly underrated, and any place where wine and beer are cheaper than soda is winning already.

-Europe also isn’t the easiest place for non EU citizens to live.
+Europe also isn’t the easiest place for non-EU citizens to live.
 There are lots of working holiday programs around, but then you need to find your own job.
 This way you already have a job and technically a support network through your school before you go so there’s a lot less stress!

 Spain is one of the cheapest places to live in Europe too.
 The money you earn in the Auxiliar de Conversación program is enough to live on, and if you’re frugal to do some travel.
 But because you have so many free hours so you can on other tutoring work, or spend your time freelancing online.
-Working as an Auxiliar has given me a base income so I don’t need to worry about what I’ll live on, while giving me the time to pursue my passion for blogging.
+Working as an Auxiliar has given me a base income so I don’t need to worry about what I’ll live on while giving me the time to pursue my passion for blogging.
 Win-win.